PlatanosVerdes/HyKeos/README.md

 # HyKeos
-Bot designed for my server `Guiris`.
+Bot designed for my server.
 But maybe some of the methods and commands will be useful for you to learn.
 This is a HyKeos: <img src="assets/image/icon.jpg" width="5%" height="5%"> (*I took the image from a site that did not put the author, if anyone knows who it is do not hesitate to tell me.*)

 # Dependencies
+Install dependencies with `pip install -r requirements.txt`

 ## Virtual environment
 `python -m venv .venv`